-Dagger compact closed categories were recently introduced by Abramsky and Coecke, under the name "strongly compact closed categories", as an axiomatic framework for quantum mechanics.
-We present a graphical language for dagger compact closed categories, and sketch proof of its completeness for equational reasoning.
+Dagger compact closed categories and completely positive maps (extended abstract) Peter Selinger 1 Department of Mathematics and Statistics Dalhousie University, Halifax, Nova Scotia, Canada Abstract Dagger compact closed categories were recently introduced by Abramsky and Coecke, under the name "strongly compact closed categories", as an axiomatic framework for quantum mechanics.
+We present a graphical language for dagger compact closed categories, and sketch a proof of its completeness for equational reasoning.
 We give a general construction, the CPM construction, which associates to each dagger compact closed category its "category of completely positive maps", and we show that the resulting category is again dagger compact closed.
 We apply these ideas to Abramsky and Coecke's interpretation of quantum protocols, and to D'Hondt and Panangaden's predicate transformer semantics.
 Key words: Categorical model, quantum computing, dagger categories, CPM construction.

-1 Introduction

-In the last few years, there have been several proposals for axiomatic semantics of quantum programming languages and/or protocols.
-In [8], I proposed the notion of an "elementary quantum flow chart category" as an abstraction of the category of superoperators.
+1 Introduction In the last few years, there have been several proposals for axiomatic semantics of quantum programming languages and/or protocols.
+In [9], I proposed the notion of an "elementary quantum flow chart category" as an abstraction of the category of superoperators.
 In such a category, one can give a denotational interpretation of first-order quantum programming languages with classical control and finite classical and quantum data types.
 At about the same time, Abramsky and Coecke introduced their notion of a "strongly compact closed category" (which will be called "dagger compact closed category" in this paper).
-This axiomatic framework captures enough of the properties of the category of finite-dimensional Hilbert spaces to be able to express basic quantum-mechanical concepts such as unitary maps, scalars, projectors, inner products etc.
+This axiomatic framework captures enough of the properties of the category of finite-dimensional Hilbert spaces to be able to express basic quantum-mechanical concepts such as unitary maps, scalars, projectors, inner products etc. $^{^{1}\,}$ Email: ${\tt selinger@mathstat.dal.ca}.$ Research supported by NSERC.